SeanTFarr/Pewlett-Hackard-Analysis/README.md

 <img src= Resources\expanded_mentorship_code.png>

 - With the expanded mentorship, they will need to look into the qualifications for the titles and adjust, where necessary, to keep the ratios where they need to be.
-Based on the new dates, the Senior Engineer title count will be significanty lower.
+For example, based on the new dates, the Senior Engineer title count will be significanty lower.

 <img src= Resources\new_COUNT.png>